chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

 **LINDOS VILLAGE AND ACROPOLIS**

-Then we drive to the main square of Lindos so you can climb up to the Acropolis of Lindos, or ride the donkeys - the **"Lindos Taxi"** !!.
-Walk through Lindos Village and up the many steps and narrow uphill cobblestone pathways to the summit of the Acropolis to see the magnificent remains of past civilizations.
-Marvel at the 4th century B.C. **Doric Temple of Athena Lindia**, a **double winged portico**, a **Byzantine church** and the **fortifications of the Knights**, including the remains of the Governor's quarters.
-This view is truly panoramic (Stop Visit Photos)
+Next, we drive to the main square of Lindos, where you have two options:

+**Option 1**: Embark on a climb to the Acropolis of Lindos.
+Wander through the charming village and ascend 292 steps along narrow, uphill cobblestone pathways to reach the summit.
+Here, you'll witness the stunning remnants of ancient civilizations, including the 4th-century B.C.
+Doric Temple of Athena Lindia, a double-winged portico, a Byzantine church, and the fortified structures of the Knights, such as the remains of the Governor's quarters.
+(Stop for visit & photos)

+**Option 2**: Skip the climb and instead explore the picturesque whitewashed village of Lindos at a relaxed pace.
+Your tour driver can take you to vantage points offering breathtaking views of the Acropolis, allowing you to capture stunning photos from a distance.
+This option helps you avoid the crowds and heat, especially during the summer months of June, July, and August.
+(Stop for visit & photos)

 **COASTAL ROAD OF FALIRAKI AND KALLITHEA**